DigitalPhonetics/IMS-Toucan/README.md

 *lang* argument in the creation of the dataset and in the call to the train loop function to the language ID that matches your data.

-The arguments that are given to the train loop are meant for the case of finetuning from a pretrained model.
+The arguments that are given to the train loop in the finetuning examples are meant for the case of finetuning from a pretrained model.
 If you want to train from scratch, have a look at a different pipeline that has ToucanTTS in its name and look at the arguments used there.

-Once this is done, we are almost done, now we just need to make it available to the *run_training_pipeline.py* file in the top level.
+Once this is complete, we are almost done, now we just need to make it available to the *run_training_pipeline.py* file in the top level.
 In said file, import the *run* function from the pipeline you just created and give it a meaningful name.
 Now in the *pipeline_dict*, add your imported function as value and use as key a shorthand that makes sense.